 Key Elements of Proposed Family and Medical Leave Insurance for Washington

-- Leave: Up to 12 weeks to care for a newborn or newly adopted child or sick family member.
-Up to 12 weeks for the worker’s own serious health condition.
+- Provide up to 12 weeks to care for a new child or seriously ill family member, and 12 weeks for the worker’s own serious health condition;

 - Pay for benefits through payroll premiums shared by workers and employers, starting at $1.00 per week for the typical worker.